Nivethitha167/first-repo/README.md

 # task
-My solutions for the coding tasks.
+This repository consists of my solutions for the coding tasks.